skraftarcher/archerlabwebsite/content/People.md

 *Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University

 *Mikel Vaughan-Coston, former REU Student*, is finishing up their undergraduate degree at University of Michigan

+*Summer Zamora, former REU Student*, is finishing up their undergraduate degree at Jacksonville State University

 <br>